HomeResearch LibraryTopics › Reform Models & Programs

 Georgia's Department of Corrections budget has grown from approximately $1.12 billion in FY2022 to $1,778,839,635 in FY2027 — a trajectory driven not by programmatic investment but by crisis spending on facilities, staffing bonuses, and security measures (GDC Mission vs. Reality; Fiscal Impact of Post-Conviction Reform in Georgia; FY2027 GDC Approved Budget).
 Between January and May 2025, the General Assembly approved $634 million in new corrections spending — the largest single corrections funding increase in state history — yet there is no public accounting of how much of that investment reached rehabilitation programs, education, or reentry services (Georgia's $600 Million Prison Spending Infusion).
 The FY2027 approved budget of $1,770,903,120 in state funds includes only $8,641,839 from the Opioid Settlement Trust Fund as a nominally new funding stream, and even that represents a shift from general funds rather than new investment (FY2027 GDC Approved Budget).

 The result is a system in which 95% of incarcerated people will eventually be released — approximately 14,000–16,000 from Georgia prisons each year — having received almost no programming, job training, or reentry support (National Prison Reform Models & Georgia Comparison — Brennan Center 2026 Report; Recidivism & Reentry Failures in Georgia).
 As columnist Steven Greenhut framed the public safety logic: "If someone from San Quentin moved into your neighborhood, would you want that person to have spent the past 10 years" warehoused or rehabilitated?
-Georgia's official three-year felony reconviction rate of 25–27% appears comparatively low, but that figure masks the 528,000 Georgia residents under total criminal justice supervision and the 191,000 on felony probation — the largest such population in the nation — suggesting the system recycles people through supervision rather than rehabilitating them (Recidivism & Reentry Failures in Georgia; Georgia Probation & Community Supervision).
+Georgia's official three-year felony reconviction rate of 25–27% appears comparatively low, but that figure masks the true scale of the system's reach.
+As of 2021, Georgia had approximately 190,475 people on felony probation and 19,771 on parole — the largest such population in the nation — with a total correctional control population exceeding 528,000 when misdemeanor probation is included (Recidivism & Reentry Failures in Georgia; Probation and Community Supervision in Georgia).
+Roughly 1 in 25 Georgia adults is under some form of community supervision, compared to a national rate of 1 in 55.
+The system does not rehabilitate; it recycles people through supervision.
 The contrast with states that have invested in evidence-based programming is stark: where Georgia warehouses, other systems have rebuilt.

 What Works: Evidence-Based Models Georgia Has Not Adopted